 There are a number of buildings dating from that period along the loop, including churches, a gristmill, barns, and log cabins.
 Visitors can pick up a self-guided tour booklet at the entrance.

 For another great Cherokee NC camping option, check out the Cades Cove Campground.
-Though there are other fine campgrounds nearby, this is one of the most popular Smoky Mountain campgrounds to visit. -by Emma Gallagher; lead image via Canva
+Though there are other fine campgrounds nearby, this is one of the most popular Smoky Mountains campgrounds to visit. -by Emma Gallagher; lead image via Canva